stoerr/AIGenPipeline/examples/codedupfinder/CodeDuplicationFinder.md

     llm similar descr -d embeddings.db -n 10 -c "description to search for" | jq

-## Step 4 and 6 - find the closest matches and present them
+## Step 4 - find the closest matches and present them

 While llm offers a similarity search, we need to get all of the embeddings and compare them.
 That's probably best done with a program.
 I'll go for exporting the database to JSON and read it into a Javascript program for nodejs,